What is the lifespan of Solar Panels? Key Factors and Maintenance Tips

 When you’re looking for solar panels, the installer is one of the most important factors that should be considered.
 They’ll have years of experience and glowing reviews from previous customers; they also provide impeccable customer service which makes them invaluable in helping make this big investment go as smoothly as possible — not to mention their track record with getting high-quality products installed quickly.

 2. GET YOUR INSTALLER TO INSPECT YOUR PANELS

 If you’ve noticed that your production has declined over time, it might be worth checking in with a professional i.e. your installer, to see if there are any issues.
 You could void the warranty and cause far more damage than what was initially expected by examining this type of equipment without assistance from an expert!

 3. COMPARE LIKE WITH LIKE

-Always, Always compare like with like, do not take quotes at face value.
-It is essential to consider things like the installer reputation, accreditations and experience (are they going to be there for you 10 years down the line if you need it) – Not very many reputable installers will touch another installers work, so bare this in mind.
+Always, Always compare like with like, and do not take quotes at face value.
+It is essential to consider things like the installer’s reputation, accreditations and experience (are they going to be there for you 10 years down the line if you need it) – Not very many reputable installers will touch another installer’s work, so bear this in mind.
 It is also imperative to look at things like the panel efficiency, life span and warranties.
 Last but by no means least remember to have a look into what other components they are using like the inverter, diverter or battery.

 4. DON’T LET DEBRIS COVER YOUR PANELS

-Even if a professional installs your solar panels, down the line you need to ensure they need are clean and debris free.
-It’s best for them not to get covered in leaves or dirt because this could cause damage over time that would reduce their energy production which means more money spent on electricity bills!
-Generally speaking, rainwater and wind is enough to clean the panels but it is always good to vigilant.
+Even if a professional installs your solar panels, down the line you need to ensure they are clean and debris-free.
+They shouldn’t get covered in leaves or dirt because this could cause damage over time that would reduce their energy production which means more money spent on electricity bills!
+Generally speaking, rainwater and wind are enough to clean the panels but it is always good to vigilant.
 One other thing to take into consideration is trees, are there trees that have grown and are now causing shading, you may need to trim them back to ensure you are getting the most out of the panels.